-Heat the wok until just smoking, and add oil, minced garlic, and your spinach greens.
+Heat the wok until just smoking.
+Then add oil, minced garlic, and your spinach or other leafy greens.

-Stir-fry the spinach until they are wilted, season with white pepper and salt, and serve!
+Stir-fry the spinach until just wilted, season with white pepper and salt, and serve!

-Now that you know how to season a wok, follow these easy steps on how to care for your seasoned wok over time.
+Then follow the same easy steps to care for your seasoned wok over time:

 After your wok is cool enough to handle, move it to your kitchen sink, and use your scrubbing pad and some water to lightly scrub and rinse the wok clean.
-(No soap required for a dish like this!)
+(You can use dish soap, but it’s not required for a light dish like this.)

-When you haven’t used your wok for a long time
+When you haven’t used your wok IN a long time

-- Scrub it thoroughly with a small amount of mild dish detergent using a pot scrubber and make sure to get the entire surface area as clean as possible.
+- Scrub it thoroughly with a small amount of mild dish detergent and make sure to get the entire surface area as clean as possible.

 - Rinse and scrub the wok again lightly another time, and dry the wok over the stove.

-- Heat the wok on low and pour in one tablespoon of oil, swirling the oil evenly.
+- Heat the wok on low, and pour in 1 tablespoon of oil, swirling the oil evenly.
 Remove from the heat.

-- While the wok is still warm, use a paper towel to spread the oil on the entire inner surface of the wok.
+- While the wok is still warm, use a paper towel to spread the oil over the entire inner surface of the wok.
 There should be no standing oil.

 - Your wok is now again ready to use!

 Sometimes a wok can rust on the bottom like this one pictured below.
-You can give the wok a good scrubbing to remove the surface rust and wipe it down with a few drops of oil on a paper towel.
-In general, regular use of the wok and heating it to a high temperature will prevent rusting on the outside, but be sure to heat the wok to dry the inside and outside after each use.
+You can give the outside a good scrubbing to remove the surface rust and wipe it down with a few drops of oil on a paper towel.

 Use a circular scrubbing motion with a scouring pad.